anicy/anicy.github.io/about.md

-I am a Computer Science student at South China University of Technological, Guangzhou.
+I am a Computer Science student at South China University of Technology, Guangzhou.

 I love Python strings as much as I love Java.